tlareywi/Infinitarium/README.md

 ![ImGUI Integration](screen_captures/ImGUI.png)

 # Current Efforts
-* ImGUI integration to build out features needed to make this a tool some folks may actually want to use
+* More features; bloom/blur effects, 3D stars, navigation, more elaborate scenes, etc.
 * General stabilization of existing feautres and cross-platform builds

 ### Supported Platforms
-Windows (Vulkan) and OSX (Metal).
-Vulkan work is currently, as of Dec.
-2020, running ahead of Metal so only Windows/Vulkan will currently build on the mainline.
-OSX/Metal works on older tags.
+Windows and Linux (Vulkan).
+OSX (Molten).
+Windows is currently under active development and will be the most stable and likely to build off the mainline.

 ### Build Dependencies
 I'll get around to documenting this once things stabilize a bit.
 It's a Cmake build system, so it will let you know what's missing ;) But you at least need the following.
-* Boost 1.74 (or other boost versions that are on boost_python 3.8)
+* Boost 1.78 (or other boost versions that are on boost_python 3.10)
-* Python 3.8
+* Python 3.10.x (where the x matches the whater version boost_python was validated against)
-* GLFW (Windows)
+* GLFW
 * GLM
-* OpenXR (Windows)
-* VulkanSDK (Windows)
+* VulkanSDK
-* RapidJSON
+* OpenXR (optional)

 ### Required Runtime Dependencies
-brew install python
+Python 3.10.x
+Boost Serialization
+Boost_Python

-### Optional Runtime Dependencies
+### Runtime Dependencies for building scenes (python)
 pip3 install astropy
-pip3 install Pillow
+pip3 install pillow

 ### Usage
-A start-up scene file is hardcoded in main.cpp.
-Scenes are built using python on the command line using the scene files in the python folder.
-Some prebuilt scenes including Hipparcos and Tycho2 are included in the source tree under the data folder.
-More interactive ways to load and build scenes are forthcoming.

-## Tagged OSX releases only
-Feaures below this line are on prior tagged OSX builds only.
-Soon on Windows.

-#### Loading pre-built scenes
-In the application's python console run activeScene.loadLocal('[scenefile]').
-There are currently two scenes distrubuted, hip2.ieb and tyco2.ieb.

-#### Exploring the scenegraph
-Cameras and renderable objects in the scene support the method propList() which prints the public methods and members of the object to the console.
-This serves as a form of interactive documentation, albiet a little obtuse at present.

-#### Manipulating shader uniforms
-Shader uniforms can be manipulated in real-time during the simulation.
-An example is provided below.
-Invoking a monipulator will add a small slider control to the console window which is used to change the values of the uniform.
-Many manipulators can be active simulatainiously.

-camera = activeScene.getCamera( 0 )
-stars = camera.getRenderable( 0 )
-stars.listUniforms()
-stars.manipulateUniform('[name]')

-#### Saving changes
-activeScene.save('[filename]') will serialize out the current scene including all shader uniforms, camera configuration, etc. to the given filename.
+Startup scene has a minimal ImGui interface that allows loading of sample scenes such as Hipparcos and Tyco2 catalogs.
+The Scenegraph window allows exploration of the current scene nodes and interactive manipulation of shader uniforms.
+Various aspects of rendering such as star appearance can be adjusted this way.